AdityaUmass/cs326-final-theta/docs/milestone2.md

 res.status(400).send('Account not found');
 ```

-4) If a user is not logged in and they try to access the account page.
+4) If a user tries to access the account page and they are not logged in.
 ```
 res.status(400).send("User not logged in");
 ```

-5) If a user tried to create a post and they are not logged in.
+5) If a user tries to create a post and they are not logged in.
 ```
 res.status(400).send("User not logged in");
 ```